ingrihn/code-review/README.md

 ### Editing Inline Comments

-Click on the purple background to open the panel to the right with the comment and view the options for updating or deleting the comment.
+Click on the purple background indicating an added comment.
+The panel to the right will display the comment along with options for updating and deleting.

 #### Update Inline Comment
 Edit the comment as desired.
-Click on the _Update_ button (red circle in the picture).
+Click on the _Update_ button (red circle).
 The comment will be updated accordingly.
 <img width="1143" alt="reviewify_update_inline_comment" src="https://github.com/ingrihn/code-review/assets/54809082/63b6ca47-d1d8-443d-aee6-21f6cead2a7d">

 #### Delete Inline Comment